“I wish to own a computer to help me compose music”

 Jack said: “As soon as we set it up and I got started using it, I could instantly see how much faster and more powerful it was for gaming and music.
 It was a really good feeling.
-The same month as my wish wish granted, I was finally able to go back to school too – it was nerve-wracking to start with but everyone was really kind and I’ve made plenty of friends now.”
+The same month as my wish was granted, I was finally able to go back to school too – it was nerve-wracking to start with but everyone was really kind and I’ve made plenty of friends now.”

 "He absolutely loves the computer and is on it all the time.
 He’ll get years of use from it.
 Jack’s wish has brought him so much happiness.
 It was a lovely treat for him after such a horrible year.
 It’s given him a fresh start."